seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 He had given gifts, invited me to the gazebos where lovers meet, and asked if I had chosen an escort, but this is the first time he had spoken so candidly about love.
 My face felt very hot, and I could feel the shock quickening my breathing.

-「…I am quite surprised so you speak so candidly.」
+「…I am quite surprised you are speaking so candidly.」

 This was the best reply I could manage.